openvinotoolkit/geti-sdk/CONTRIBUTING.md

 ## Testing your code
 More details about the tests can be found in the [readme](tests/README.md) for the test suite.
-If your changes require updating the tests, or the test data please refer to that document.
+If your changes require updating the tests or the test data, please refer to that document.